 The lowa Northland Regional Council of Government (INRCOG) has been designated by the State of Iowa as the MPO for the Black Hawk County Metropolitan Area.
 While INRCOG provides staff and technical support, the decision-making and programming authority of the MPO rests with its Policy Board.
 The Policy Board has the authority to make policy decisions and conduct comprehensive transportation studies and plans.
-Voting Policy Board members include Cedar Falls, Elk Run Heights, Evansdale, Gilbertville, Hudson, Raymond, Waterloo, Black Hawk County, the Metropolitan Transit Authority (MET Transit), and the Waterloo Regional Airport.
-Non-voting members of the Policy Board include representatives from INRCOG, the Iowa Department of Transportation (DOT), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA).
-The Transportation Technical Committee (TTC) consists of local planners, engineers, modal representatives, and interested parties.
-The TTC has extensive knowledge of the area's transportation system and advises the Policy Board but does not vote on policy issues.
-The Policy Board and TTC meet jointly monthly.
-A subcommittee of the TTC is the Bicycle and Pedestrian Advisory Committee (BPAC) which generally meets annually to discuss, rank, and program transportation alternatives projects.
+Policy Board voting members include the mayors of Cedar Falls, Elk Run Heights, Evansdale, Gilbertville, Hudson, Raymond, and Waterloo, a member of the Black Hawk County Board of Supervisors, and the chairperson of the MET Transit Board and Waterloo Regional Airport Board.
+In January of each year, INRCOG staff contact Policy Board voting members to obtain the name of up to two designated alternates.
+The designated alternates must be appointed by the voting members' board or council by formal resolution and must be an elected official, board member, or employee of the respective jurisdiction.